billythegoat356/OVNI/README.md

 The whole process is written in Python and follows a pipeline (generator) allowing to keep it simple and suitable for real-time tasks.

 I coded this in a few hours so there is definitely room for improvement, speed wise and code wise.

+# Requirements
+- A Nvidia graphics card
+- CUDA driver & toolkit
+- requirements.txt (you can either build cupy yourself or install a prebuilt version, but check your CUDA driver version for this)
+- Edit the Makefile to contain your GPU Cuda architecture, check [this](https://developer.nvidia.com/cuda-gpus)
+- libass.c (only if you plan on using Advanced SubStation Alpha captions)

 # How to use?
 Just check the code inside `ovni/base.py`.
 If you need more help then this project is probably not for you.